jiayuehe/FIVEPASS/Readme.md

 4) Check the activities that are completed (Note: Only activities for the day can be checked)
 5) Rewarding badge for 7 consecutively days' work out.
 6) Clear badge to 0 if the user doesn't complete his/her calorie goal for one day.
-7) Change the daily exercise goal in settings.
+7) Change the daily exercise goal/users' detailed information in settings.
+8) Step Counter(Note: This only works on real android device. *It does not work on emulators)